English: 7-12 Teacher Preparation Concentration, Bachelor of Arts

 - All major courses must be completed with a C or better.

-- Students must fulfill the University foreign language requirements for the BA degree: first year world language (6-8 credit hours), or ENG 106 & WL 100, or ASL 101 & ASL 102.
+- Students must fulfill the University world language requirements for the BA degree: first year world language (6-8 credit hours), or ENG 106 & WL 100, or ASL 101 & ASL 102.
 International students are still required to complete the language requirements.

 - For teaching endorsement requirements, see the Teacher Education Program section.